matheusinit/ecommerce-api/README.md

 ## 💻 Description

-A ecommerce API to practice server scaling.
+A ecommerce API to practice back-end skills.
 I want to simulate a usecase that an app would be used to thousands of users, and this project is a solution to this usecase in specific.

 ## 🗒️ To do